Recognizing a child before birth

 Additional information

-When registering your first child, you can choose which surname he or she will have: the mother's name or yours.
-If you want your child to have your name, the mother must accompany you to the municipality.
-Written consent from the mother is not sufficient.
+When you register your first child, you can choose which last name he or she will have: the mother’s or yours.
+If you want your child to have your last name, the mother must come with you to the municipal office.
+Written consent from the mother is not sufficient in this case.

-If you do not choose, the child will automatically receive the mother's surname.
-All subsequent children in the family will automatically receive the same surname as your first child.
+If you do not choose a surname, the child will automatically take the mother’s surname.
+All subsequent children in the family will automatically take the same surname as your first child.

 Did you find what you were looking for?